dialogflow/dialogflow-android-client/README.md

 ### Troubleshooting

-* If you get an error when debugging that says "INSTALL_FAILED_OLDER_SDK", then you need to choose the appropriate API version for your device.
-You can do this is the **build.gradle** file.
-For example, these lines work for an older device that can only handle API 19.
+* If you get an error when trying to install app that says "INSTALL_FAILED_OLDER_SDK", then check you have Android SDK 19 and build tools 19.1 installed.

-        compileSdkVersion 19
-        buildToolsVersion '19.1.0'